Courtney Campbell Causeway: History

 The Causeway was commissioned by the owner of a local dredging company, Ben T. Davis, in the late 1920s to provide a more direct link between Tampa and Clearwater.
 The only current land route at that time required travelling over 30 mi around the northern shore of Tampa Bay, through the community of Oldsmar.
-His proposal was granted and work began in earnest in 1927 and continued off and on as Davis' dredging company ran out of other work to do.
+His proposal was granted and work began in earnest in 1927, and continued off and on as Davis' dredging company ran out of other work to do.
 During construction, one of the original bridge spans was destroyed by a hurricane.

-Costing $900,000 in total, the Davis Causeway was opened on January 28, 1934 with a 25¢ toll per car.
+Costing $900,000 in total, the Davis Causeway was opened on January 28, 1934, with a 25¢ toll per car.
 At the time of its completion, the Davis Causeway was the longest over-water fill across an open body of water in the United States.
-Soon after the Davis Causeway opened, agitation began to have the State Road Department to purchase it and remove the toll.
+Soon after the Davis Causeway opened, agitation began to have the State Road Department purchase it and remove the toll.
 Unlike the battle over the acquisition of the Gandy Bridge between Tampa and St. Petersburg, the owners of Davis Causeway remained realistic concerning the probability of the state acquiring their investment.
-However it wasn't until 1944, as part of the war effort, that the federal government obtained the Davis Causeway, paying its previous owners $1.085 million, with the Public Works Administration paying half and the State Road Department paying the remainder.
+However, it wasn't until 1944, as part of the war effort, that the federal government obtained the Davis Causeway, paying its previous owners $1.085 million, with the Public Works Administration paying half and the State Road Department paying the remainder.
 The ownership of the causeway was transferred to the state of Florida.

 In 1948, the Davis Causeway was renamed for Courtney W. Campbell, a Clearwater Beach resident, U.S. Representative, and member of the Florida Road Board who spearheaded efforts to ensure needed repairs and beautification of the Causeway was completed.

 Because of the confusion resulting from the name change, George T. Davis, grandson of Ben T. Davis, campaigned for a return to the original name, with the beautification project being dedicated to Courtney Campbell.
 George Davis gathered significant support from the community, who felt the bridge should properly bear the name of its builder, who underwent significant hardship to see his dream realized, rather than bear the name of a person with influence on the State Road Department as a Road Board member.

 In 2005, the Causeway was designated as an official scenic highway by the state of Florida.